Goal

 Now that we understand the starting situation or the "steady state" conditions let us consider an event to excite the air.
 The initial event is called the transient or moment of excitement.
 In our case the speaker cone moves forward.
 As the cone moves forward it pushes the air.
 Air particles move through the empty space until they collide with other particles, collecting on the speaker cone as it moves.
 The cone will push some amount of air proportional to its size eventually coming to a stop at the limit of how far it can move.

 The cones collision with the air impart energy into the air in the form of kinetic energy which is energy from being in motion.
 Particles will pass this energy on when they collide with other particles and hence the wave will travel outwards.
-The direction the wave will travel is away from the plate identically in all directions or isotropically.
+The direction the wave will travel is away from the cone identically in all directions or isotropically.
 It will continue to travel ideally forever.
 However air is not great at transferring kinetic energy and will lose energy with every transfer eventually reducing to the point that the motion appears to be random once more.
 It also loses power because as the energy transfer travels out it also expands.
 This expansion happens in all directions and so it is in the shape of a sphere.
-The spreading out of this transfer means the further the wave must go, the more it must transfer it's already reduced energy and hence why sound loses its power so fast.
+The spreading out of this transfer means the further the wave must go, the more it must transfer it's already reduced energy and hence why sound gets soft so fast.
 This phenomenon is called the inverse square law.
 The compression wave moving out is known as a wave front.

 The Wave and The Particle

-Note there are two separate ideas.
-The first is the wave that is moving through the medium.
-The second is the particle that is at a specific point in the medium.
 The wave is a pattern that the particles show, in this case a compression.
 Normally they move about randomly and do not unevenly bunch up.
 Hence why the speaker cone emits a signal or a pattern that contains information.
 This wave travels outward so long as the medium can sustain it, but what happens to the particles?
 Do they travel with the wave?

 Remember the way the wave travels is by energy transfer.
 Specifically kinetic energy.
 Once the particle passes its energy on it may stop where is was, lose a lot of speed, or even move backwards.
 It depends on each collision, but in general the particles that had a lot of energy lose it and move much less.
 This is assuming our speaker cone does not move back and instead stays sitting forward but we know it will move back.
 So lets consider that case.